tunuun/wlan0/README.md

 # wlan0
-scripts to set wlan0 Monitor or managed.
+scripts to set wlan0 monitor or managed.

 IMPORTANT:
 If your wireless name is something like wlan1 oder wlan0mon then please rewrite it.